ahadsuleymanli/BHOS_IT_19_1/WEEK4/ASIGNMENT.md

     // solve recursively
     // however you might want to mark wrong paths with some other character
     // your functions should be able to solve other such mazes
+    // pay attention to the bounds of the arrays
+    // make sure you don't enter an infinite recursion

 }